SergioBarbero/simple-game-api/README.md

-# awesome2048-api
+# Simple Game API

-Simple API made with the purpose of posting and getting scores of users in the game
+Simple API made with the purpose of posting and getting scores of users in a game

 ## Initialization of database